ihaveamac/3dsconv/README.md

 3dsconv can detect if a CCI is decrypted or encrypted.
 Decrypted is preferred and does not require any extra files.
 Encrypted requires Extended Header (ExHeader) XORpads, with the filename `<TITLEID>.Main.exheader.xorpad`.

-[makerom](https://github.com/profi200/Project_CTR) is required in the PATH, or in the same folder on Windows systems.

 This does not work with Python 3.

 The recommended tool for dumping game cards is [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP).
 The recommended option is "Dump & Decrypt Cart (trim)", which dumps a decrypted and trimmed image which can be quickly converted.